-Volodymyr Zelenskiy, Ukraine’s comedian turned politician, was sworn in as president on Monday in front of a parliament that was mostly hostile to his agenda.
-So Zelenskiy simply announced he would dissolve the parliament, calling snap elections.
+Volodymyr Zelensky, Ukraine’s comedian turned politician, was sworn in as president on Monday in front of a parliament that was mostly hostile to his agenda.
+So Zelensky simply announced he would dissolve the parliament, calling snap elections.
 “Glory to Ukraine!” he said.

-When it comes to fighting corruption, however, an issue on which the vast majority of Ukrainians agree, Zelenskiy announced some bold strokes.
+When it comes to fighting corruption, however, an issue on which the vast majority of Ukrainians agree, Zelensky announced some bold strokes.